magayagalabs/CyCode/README.md

 # Install all packages in npm
 $ npm install

-# Build a electron framework application
+# Build and run a electron framework application
 $ npm run cycode

 ```